gasparka/thesis/docs/vhdl_extensions.rst

             self.next.acc = self.acc + self.mul
             return self.acc

+.. note:: In order to keep examples simple, only :code:`integer` types are used in this section.

+:numref:`mac-pyha` shows a MAC component implementend in Pyha Pyha is experimental Python to VHDL compiler implemented in the next chapter of this thesis.
+Operation of this circuit is to multiply the input with some coefficent and then accumulate the result.
+This code synthesizes to logic as shown on :numref:`mac_rtl`.

 .. _mac_rtl:
 .. figure:: img/mac_rtl.png
     :align: center
     :figclass: align-center

-    RTL of MAC (Intel Quartus RTL viewer)
+    Synthesis result of :numref:`mac-pyha` (Intel Quartus RTL viewer)

-.. note:: In order to keep examples simple, only :code:`integer` types are used in this section.

-:numref:`mac-pyha` shows the Pyha implementation of MAC circuit, synthesized results are shown on :numref:`mac_rtl`.
-In general we are looking for a simple VHDL model that could handle this conversion.
+This chapter tries to find and VHDL model that could easly accomodate this OOP based style.

+The main reason to pursue the OOP approach is the modularity and the ease of reuse.

+One prolem in VHDL is that reusing components is not trivial, programmers must do 'wiring' work that is error prone.
+Making arrays of components is even harder.

-The main reason to pursue the OOP approach is the modularity.
-That is all classes can be easly reused in new classes.
-For example :numref:`mac-pyha-serial` makes a new class the uses two MACs in series, as expected, it synthesizes to :numref:`pyha_mac_reuse_stack`.
+On the other hand these operations are very easy with OOP approach, for example :numref:`mac-pyha-serial` defines new class, that has two MACs in series, as expected, this is very easy to achieve in OOP style.
+As expected it synthesizes to a structure where two MACs are connected in series, shown on :numref:`pyha_mac_reuse_stack`.

 .. code-block:: python
-    :caption: Pipelined multiply-accumulate(MAC) implemented in Pyha
+    :caption: Two MAC's connected in series
     :name: mac-pyha-serial

     class SeriesMAC: